 All special spills (other than normal spill patterns for ongoing spill operations) and project operations for passing debris will be coordinated prior to the operations taking place.
-Each project shall contact CENWW-OD-T at least two work days prior to the day they want the special project operations for spilling to pass debris.
-Then CENWW-OD-T shall coordinate the special operations with Reservoir Control Center (RCC) and NOAA Fisheries.
-Project personnel shall provide CENWW-OD-T the reason for the debris spill request including an explanation of project facilities being impacted by the debris, the date and time of the requested spill, and any special powerhouse or other operations required to move the debris to the spillway.
+Each project shall contact CENWW-OD-M at least two workdays prior to the day they want the special project operations for spilling to pass debris.
+Then CENWW-OD-M shall coordinate the special operations with RCC, NOAA Fisheries, and other FPOM participants.
+Project personnel shall provide CENWW-OD-M the reason for the debris spill request including an explanation of project facilities being impacted by the debris, the date and time of the requested spill, and any special powerhouse or other operations required to move the debris to the spillway.
 When a debris spill is coordinated and approved, RCC shall issue a teletype detailing the specifics of the special operations.

-Table MCN-5.
+Table MCN-6.
 McNary Dam spill pattern for fish passage.